kaushalprasadhial/compilation_of_object_detection_models-master/tensorflow_api/README.md

 Make the following changes to the faster_rcnn_inception_v2_pets.config file.
 Note: The paths must be entered with single forward slashes (NOT backslashes), or TensorFlow will give a file path error when trying to train the model!
 Also, the paths must be in double quotation marks ( " ), not single quotation marks ( ' ).

 - Line 9.
 Change num_classes to the number of different objects you want the classifier to detect.
-For the above basketball, shirt, and shoe detector, it would be num_classes : 3 .
 - Line 106.
 Change fine_tune_checkpoint to:
   - fine_tune_checkpoint : "C:/tensorflow1/models/research/object_detection/faster_rcnn_inception_v2_coco_2018_01_28/model.ckpt"